-- on a Windows command line should tell you whether your Ghostscript supports the png16m device needed for PNG support.
-MikTeX apparently comes with its own Ghostscript called 'mgs.exe'. - 6.
-Perl is needed for rebuilding the documentation if you are working with a copy from CVS or have touched documentation source files in the preview-latex part.
-If the line which tells 'configure' where to perform the installation.
+- 7. Now the fun stuff starts.
+If you have not yet done so, unpack the AUCT_EX distribution into a separate directory after rereading the instructions for unpacking above. - 8.
+Ready for takeoff.
+Start some shell (typically bash) capable of running configure, change into the installation directory and call ./configure with appropriate options.
+Typical options you'll want to specify will be which tells 'configure' where to perform the installation.
 It may also make 'configure' find Emacs or XEmacs automatically; if this doesn't happen, try one of '--with-emacs' or '--with-xemacs' as described below.
 All automatic detection of files and directories restricts itself to directories below the prefix or in the same hierarchy as the program accessing the files.
 Usually, directories like 'man', 'share' and 'bin' will be situated right under prefix.